 I could see people taking out sand from the middle of the river.
 There were fishermen boating in their traditional way.
 They would show off their catch as we crossed paths.

-After a long morning, it was time for lunch before I head out for exploring the rest of Kandy.
+After a long morning, it was time for lunch before I head out for exploring the rest of the places of interest.

 Visit a Wood Workshop